trex-paxos/trex-paxos-jvm/README.md

    void write(long logIndex, Command command);
    Command read(long logIndex);
    void sync();
+   long highestAcceptedSlot();
 }
 ```

 The progress of each node is its highest promised `N` and its highest fixed slot `S`.
 The command values are
-journaled to a given slot index.
+journaled into a given slot index.
 Journal writes must be crash-proof (disk flush or equivalent).
 The journal's `sync ()`
 method must first flush any commands into their slots and only then flush the `progress`.
+The method `long highestAcceptedSlot()` is required to run the leader takeover protocol.
+It is mentioned here as it would slow down crash recovery if it was slow to compute this value.
+In practice many storage systems support ordered keys else indexes over keys such that getting the max
+key under which an accept message is journaled can be a fast operation.

+## Sixth, The invariants

 The above algorithm has a small mechanical footprint.
 It is a set of rules that imply a handful of inequality checks.
 The entire state space of a distributed system is hard to reason about and test.
 There are a near-infinite number of